bootgly/bootgly_docs/src/pages/manual/Bootgly/concepts/bootstrap-files.overview.en-US.md

 ## Boot Files for Bootgly Platforms

-In addition to the bootstrap files in the resources folder, there are also `boot files` to initialize Bootgly Platforms.
+In addition to the bootstrap files in the resources dir, there are also `boot files` to initialize Bootgly Platforms.
 These files are located in the `projects/` resource directory and follow the pattern: `*.boot.php`.
 For example, to boot the base Platform, the boot file is located at `projects/Bootgly.boot.php`.
 To boot the Command Line Interface (CLI), the boot file is located at `projects/Bootgly/CLI.boot.php`, and so on.